Welcome to the official CrococryptMirror Homepage:

 A complete directory can be efficiently decrypted in a bulk operation.
 When only single files shall be restored, the Explorer view can be used.
 For this purpose, a local WebDav view on the encrypted container is opened (read-only), so files can be browsed and copied.

-For technology enthusiasts I want to describe some implementation details.
+For technology enthusiasts, we want to describe some implementation details.
 CrococryptMirror uses two well-known cryptography providers: Oracle (originally Sun) for AES and Bouncy Castle (open source) for Twofish.
 These are popular implementations, the cryptography is done using these providers not by implementing the algorithms myself.
 On computers with CPUs which include AES hardware support, this AES implementation is used automatically.
 This is also done by other popular encryption tools today.

 By using two different encryption algorithms and different implementations, the risk of compromising the whole encryption scheme is minimized.
 For instance, if you store an archive of your personal data in a cloud storage for a very long time, it might happen that weaknesses in the algorithms itself come up or that security vulnerabilities in the implementations are discovered.